kiarie404/Attachment_journal/log/src/week_1.md

 - [x] get access rights on both MFI and IMS.
 - [x] If Harsha has not yet shown up, start learning about Wordpress.

+**This physical logbook is just a summary of the online version logbook at : https://github.com/kiarie404/Attachment_journal**
 #### Lessons learnt are at the end of the Logbook

 #### *Supervisor's signature* : __________________________________